The Importance of Vision and Leadership

 “the best troy PG there ever was!”

 PG refers to point guard.
 This meant a lot to me.
 Probably more than she or anyone will ever know.
 I am confident if the WNBA was around when I was in high school I would have pursued a career in it.
-I love to play basketball.
+Basketball was my first love.
+Starting at the age of 8, I played from the time I walked out the door in the morning until sundown and sometimes later.

 I’ll never forget my first game.
 No one ever mentioned the rules.
 In the first half I was called for the 10 second in the back court penalty.
 I was upset, it was embarrassing but I scored twice in the first half.

-At the start of the second half, I scored for the other team because no one told me we switched directions!
+At the start of the second half, I scored for the other team because no one told me we switched directions.
 I was really embarrassed!
 A great basketball player but no one prepared me with the rules.
 If my memory serves me correctly, the final score was 10-4 (we won).

 I went on to play in 7th grade at Baker Middle School.
 I was playing for the best coach I ever had Mr. (Mike) Vagnetti.
 He had five undefeated seasons prior to this season.
 I was the point guard.
 We pretty much flew through the season with no problems until Boulan Park Middle School.
-They had 2 girls who were already 5′10, Karen Merritt and Kara Kesler, and I was barely five feet.
+They had 2 girls who were already 5’8, Karen Merritt and Kara Kesler, and I was barely five feet.
 Tina (mentioned above) was also on this team.
 This was the last game we had to win to succeed as the sixth team in a row to be undefeated at Baker.

 If you don’t read anything in this article, you must read this: